Symptom development in children by age and frequency

 Non-affected people also have individual ADHD symptoms.
 However, people with ADHD have significantly more ADHD symptoms than people without ADHD.
 However, the diagnosis is not only based on the presence of certain symptoms, but also on their intensity and long-term presence in various areas of life.
 It is important to distinguish ADHD from temporary stress or strain.

 Many of the symptoms listed below are basically typical for children.
 Nevertheless, naming them is relevant, because the difference lies in the degree of occurrence, which in ADHD clearly exceeds that of peers.
-The mere occurrence of more severe symptoms compared to peers is not a compelling reason to make a diagnosis.
+The mere occurrence of stronger symptoms compared to peers is not a compelling reason to make a diagnosis.
 Some children have developmental delays that disappear over time.
-Nevertheless, these should be observed at an early stage without pathologizing them so that timely intervention can be made if they become severe enough to require support or treatment.
+Nevertheless, these should be observed at an early stage without pathologizing them so that timely intervention is possible if they become severe enough to require support or treatment.
 For preschool children, one of the most effective forms of treatment is training the parents to interact appropriately with the child and to develop an understanding of the child’s individual problems.

 - 1. Symptom development of ADHD-HI (with hyperactivity) by age